WanluLiuLab/yasim/doc/src/faq.md

 - **Q: How should I decide on the complexity of AS events?**

     A: Use `--complexity` while generating AS events.
-The larger for more complex genome annotation (i.e., more number of transcripts inside a gene).
+The larger for more complex genome annotation (i.e., larger mean number of transcripts inside a gene).

 ---

 - **Q: How should I choose the Sequencing Depth of Isoforms?**

-    A: Use `--depth` while generating gene-level depth file instead of isoform-level depth file.
+    A: Use `--depth` while generating **gene-level** depth file.

 ## Compatibility